jkmnt/falcon-url/README.md

 ```

-## Explicit responders-methods mapping
+## Explicit responder-method mapping

 ```python
 thing_route = router.add("/api/{thing_id:int}/{foo}", GET=thing_ep.on_get, POST=thing_ep.on_post)
 ```

 This style of route registration is a good fit for HTML endpoints.
-You could map same form handler to both `GET` and `POST` methods and check the concrete method inside the responder body.
+You could the same form handler to both `GET` and `POST` verbs:

 ```python
  def on_getpost_create(self, req: Request, resp: Response):